 For example, getting a specific degree or higher qualification is essential for many medical jobs, such as nursing, speech and language therapy, physiotherapy and occupational therapy.
 It may be necessary to complete a full vocational course from the beginning or there may be a shortened postgraduate option for health studies graduates.

-Almost a fifth of health studies graduates are in further study, with 12% studying full time and almost 7% studying while working.
+Around 61% of health studies graduates are in employment while a quarter are carrying out further study, either full time or part time while working.